Gwen Stacy: Dead No More: The Clone Conspiracy

-After the Jackal breaks up the fight and shows Spider-Man around the New U, the George Stacy clone recognizes something off about Gwen's face and points his gun at her.
-It is revealed that the Gwen clone was actually her Earth-65 counterpart Spider-Woman who assists Spider-Man in escaping.
+After Ben breaks up the fight and shows Spider-Man around the New U, George Stacy recognizes something off about Gwen's face and points his gun at her.
+It is revealed that this Gwen was actually her Earth-65 counterpart Spider-Woman who assists Spider-Man in escaping.
 The real Gwen is kidnapped by Kaine and taken to Parker Industries to be studied.
-Kaine reveals that he and Spider-Woman came to this Earth to assist Spider-Man because they saw that Spider-Man agreeing with the Jackal's offer on other worlds always results in a global disaster.
-Rhino and (a version of) Electro are sent to retrieve Gwen after attacking the staff, but Gwen tells them to take Kaine with him too because his condition could help with Jackal's experiments.
+Kaine reveals that he and Spider-Woman came to this Earth to assist Spider-Man because they saw that Spider-Man agreeing with Ben's offer on other worlds always results in a global disaster.
+Rhino and the second Electro are sent to retrieve Gwen after attacking the staff, but Gwen tells them to take Kaine with him too because his condition could help Ben's experiments.
 Anna Maria Marconi also volunteers to come with because she has studied both Kaine and the drug.

 When Spider-Man is taken to Haven, he catches up with Gwen in the household in the facility, where she tries to convince him to support New U Technologies.
 Peter still has a hard time believing she is the real Gwen given his other experiences with clones.
 Gwen tries justifying her existence by telling Peter her memories, including how she overheard the Green Goblin talking to Spider-Man before her death.
 Peter thinks she died hating him, but Gwen said that she did not hate him, but rather died feeling betrayed.
 Peter again still has doubts towards Gwen not being a clone.
 She tries kissing him, to no avail which only pushes him to put the mask back on.
-Gwen witnesses Jackal order the cloned villains to kill Spider-Man and decides to help Peter.
+Gwen witnesses Ben order his cloned villains to kill Spider-Man and decides to help Peter.

 Doctor Octopus pulls a switch that activates the Carrion Virus in all of the revived, including Gwen and George, and causes them to start rapidly decaying.
 After Gwen's father deteriorates in her arms, she assists Spider-Man by helping him get to the lab.
-When the cloned villains get to the lab doors, Gwen locks Spider-Man inside the lab and sacrifices herself to give him more time.
+When the cloned villains get to the lab doors, Gwen locks Spider-Man inside the lab and sacrifices herself via an explosion to give him more time.
 Following the Carrion Virus being thwarted, Spider-Man and Anna check the building and see that Gwen has been reduced to dust.
+In the sequel ongoing series Ben Reilly: The Scarlet Spider, the embodiment of Death herself confirms that all clones Ben created of deceased people had their souls intact on being brought back, while clones of living people (like Ben himself) had unique souls of their own, making Gwen's revival by him a legitimate resurrection.